 Admissions applications must include all of the following before consideration begins:

-New students must take FIVE core courses; one or two of them (depending on Master's or Doctoral level) will be automatically counted as part of the four required courses in your major area.
+New students must take FOUR core courses; one or two of them (depending on Master's or Doctoral level) will be automatically counted as part of the four required courses in your major area.

 Doctor of Philosophy Students